Aldaviva/Kasa/Readme.md

     - You can do this with the [Kasa Smart app for Android](https://play.google.com/store/apps/details?id=com.tplink.kasa_android) or [iOS](https://apps.apple.com/us/app/kasa-smart/id1034035493).
 1. Get your device's hostname.
     - You can find its IP address in your router's client or DHCP lists.
 The MAC address will match the one printed on the device and shown in Device Info in the Kasa Smart app.
-    - You can also scan for servers exposing TCP port 9999.
+    - You can scan for servers exposing TCP port 9999.
         ```sh
         nmap --open -pT:9999 192.168.1.0/24
         ```
-    - You can also use its FQDN if you assigned one using a DNS A record.
+    - You can use its FQDN if you assigned one using a DNS A record.
 1. Construct a new instance of a class below, passing the device's hostname as the `hostname` constructor parameter.
-    - If your device has exactly one outlet (like the EP10), the class to construct is **`KasaOutlet`**.
+    - If your device has exactly one AC socket (like the EP10), the class to construct is **`KasaOutlet`**.
         ```cs
         using IKasaOutlet kasa = new KasaOutlet(hostname: "192.168.1.100");
         ```
-    - If your device has multiple outlets (like the EP40), the class to construct is **`KasaMultiOutlet`**.
+    - If your device has multiple AC sockets (like the EP40), the class to construct is **`MultiSocketKasaOutlet`**.
         ```cs
-        using IKasaMultiOutlet kasa = new KasaMultiOutlet(hostname: "192.168.1.100");
+        using IMultiSocketKasaOutlet kasa = new MultiSocketKasaOutlet(hostname: "192.168.1.100");
         ```
-        Commands that are related to one specific outlet, rather than the overall device, require an outlet identifier as the first argument, which is an integer index that starts at 0 for the first outlet, and maps to the increasing 1-indexed numbers printed on the hardware (minus 1).
-For example, pass `0` to control "plug 1" on an EP40, and pass `1` to control "plug 2."
+        Commands that are related to one specific socket, rather than the overall outlet device, require a socket identifier as the first argument.
+This ID is the 0-indexed position of the socket on the device.
+For example, pass `0` as the `socketId` argument to control "plug 1" on an EP40, and pass `1` to control "plug 2."

-`IKasaOutlet` instances can be reused to send multiple commands over the lifetime of your application.
+Instances can be reused to send multiple commands over the lifetime of your application.
 You can add one to your dependency injection context and retain it for as long as you like.
-Remember to `Dispose()` it when you're done using it, so that it can tear down the TCP socket.
+Remember to `Dispose` it when you're done using it, so that it can tear down the TCP socket.

 ### Connections